sungheeyun/sungheeyun.github.io/_pages/recent-activities.md

 and
-a Member of AI-Korean Medicine Integration Initiative Task Force for the [Association of Korean Medicine](https://www.akom.org){:target="_blank"}, and hold positions as Adjunct Professor at Sogang University and Advisory Professor at DGIST.
+a Member of AI-Korean Medicine Integration Initiative Task Force for the [Association of Korean Medicine](https://www.akom.org){:target="_blank"}, and hold positions a Visiting Professor at Sogang University and Advisory Professor at DGIST.

 I'm also Leader of the [Silicon Valley Privacy Preserving AI Forum (K-PAI)](https://k-privateai.github.io/){:target="_blank"}—a role that has unexpectedly become one of the defining aspects of my career.
 Through K-PAI, I've become widely recognized throughout Silicon Valley's Korean community